Hanging Instructions

 10. Now take a step back and admire your beautifully hung CommonRoom wallpaper.

-The following wallpapers are paste the paper: 282 Ways of Making a Salad, Love Leaves, Old Oak, Stony Point, Thicket, Solstice.
+The following wallpapers are paste the paper: 282 Ways of Making a Salad, Love Leaves, Old Oak, Thicket, Solstice.

 APPLICATION – PASTE THE WALL